errorofcode/CommandHelper/README.md

 COMMANDS:
-/trigger login when you aare in creative
+/trigger login when you are in creative
 /trigger help to use this datapack